 This constant pull from our phones makes us more distracted and reactive in our lives.
 My word for this year is to be more purposeful.
-I already don’t have the phone my bed, but I am ready to set even more boundaries around my tech so I have more quality time with those that I love.
+I already don’t have the phone on my bed, but I am ready to set even more boundaries around my tech so I have more quality time with those that I love.

-Limit your social media time, remove the phone form the kitchen and the bedroom.
+Limit your social media time, remove the phone from the kitchen and the bedroom.
 Put silent or airplane mode on during focus time, keep the phone in the trunk when in the car.
 Desperate times call for desperate measures.

 9. Keep a Gratitude Journal

 I have been keeping a gratitude journal for over 10 years now.
 I started to do this to keep me from focusing on the negativity of heavy challenges in my life at the time.
-I kept it up because focusing on gratitude shift the way you think about anything and everything.
+I kept it up because focusing on gratitude shifts the way you think about anything and everything.
 It isn’t just positive thinking it is a shift in mindset.

 Try it for 14 days and tell me what you notice.

 10. Eat Cake for Breakfast

 My birthday is coming up, so for a year do something crazy, fun silly, and just unconventional.
 As long as you aren’t risking your life-Why not?

 11. Bonus: Forgive and Let Go

 One thing many of us are not good at is forgiveness.
 Forgive yourself for making a bad decision, investment, choice.
 Give yourselves permission to forgive and let go.
 You can commit to making a better choice next time, applying what you have learned and sharing it with others is the best way to forgive and let go.